icsl-Jeon/traj_gen/README.md

 <img src= "https://github.com/icsl-Jeon/traj_gen/blob/master/img/logo2.png" width="300" >

-## traj_gen :  a continuous trajectory generation with simple API
+## traj_gen :  a continuous trajectory generation with simple API (C++/Matlab)
 ###   Version 2.0.1  (Mar 18, 2020)
 <p align = "center">
 <img src= "https://github.com/icsl-Jeon/traj_gen/blob/master/img/tutorial.gif">
 </p>

 *traj_gen* is a continuous trajectory generation package where <u>high order derivatives</u> along the trajectory are minimized while satisfying waypoints (equality) and axis-parallel box constraint (inequality).
 The objective and constraints are formulated in *quadratic programming* (QP) to cater the real-time performance.
 The whole code is written in C++ and Matlab (go to [submodule](https://github.com/icsl-Jeon/traj_gen-matlab) for its API).
+The C++ API was tested in Ubuntu 14.04/16.04/18.04.
 ROS wrapper is still developing to provide similar interface with [version 1](https://github.com/icsl-Jeon/traj_gen/tree/deprecated-version1).

 - To parameterize a trajectory, we use two types of curve: 1) **piecewise-polynomials** [1,2] and 2) **a sequence of points** [3].
 The difference is optimization variables.